yssolk9102/kwk-virtual-curriculum-4/web-app/projects/random-message-generator/index.md

 - Draw out a wireframe, or a rough draft, of what you what the site to look like!
 - Like we did with the Photo Gallery, label each section with the HTML element that will be used
 - Get your assets together: Are you going to use photos?
 Quotes?
-Store links to images or any text you want to use in a GoogleDoc or as comments in a CodePen.
+Store links to images or any text you want to use in a GoogleDoc or as comments in a Repl.
 Also, decide on your color palette.
 [Color Supply](https://colorsupplyyy.com/app) is a great resource for this!
 - Make sure your wireframe and assets are approved by your instructor before moving on
 <br>